Stress Free Holidays Part 4

 However, we will also continue on with some additional Christmas planning and preparations, to keep things moving along for Christmas too.

 Can you believe we are already into week 4 of this series?
 That means that there are only 9 weeks left until Christmas!
 Time is sure flying by.

 I hope you are doing well with your preparations.
 I know this series is motivating me, and I have gotten more accomplished this year so far and have had some fun times with my kids already.

 Special Note For 2022

-One of the big holidays we're preparing for this year is almost here (it will actually be here next Saturday, when you get the next Challenge article, but I want you to get most of the stuff done now, so you can enjoy the whole Halloween weekend!)
+One of the big holidays we're preparing for this year is almost here (it will actually be here next Sunday, the day after the next Challenge article, but I want you to get most of the stuff done now, so you can enjoy the whole Halloween weekend!)